-There’s no denying that Facebook Messenger marketing is gaining a measurable edge over more traditional communication methods.
+There’s no denying that Facebook Messenger marketing is gaining a measurable edge over more traditional communication methods and that it should be a part of your social media marketing strategy.
 The public’s expectations for communicating with each other fundamentally transform the way they expect to communicate with businesses.
 When we consider the fact that a staggering 20 billion messages are sent between people and companies every month, it’s not surprising that so many organizations are flocking to chatbots.

 While people power some messenger marketing strategies, others are driven by bots — but most are likely a combination of both.
 Regardless of how you fuel your campaign or whether you use Facebook Messenger marketing, Instagram Direct or WhatsApp, all messaging apps have the means of creating powerful connections with audiences in the moments that matter.
 If you’re interested in learning more about how companies are using Facebook Messenger for business, read on as we’re about to spill the tea!